Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 DMV Hearing Consequences

 In California, if you're arrested for DUI, you’ll face not only criminal court proceedings but also a DMV administrative hearing, which deals specifically with your driving privileges.
+Drivers often overlook critical aspects of a DUI case due to a lack of proper legal guidance on what to do after a DUI.
 This hearing is critical because, if not contested within 10 days, your license will be automatically suspended after 30 days.
 The DMV hearing focuses on whether the arrest was lawful, if your BAC was over the legal limit, and whether the officer had probable cause to stop you.
+Proper legal representation can significantly mitigate DMV hearing consequences by ensuring that all legal defenses are thoroughly explored.

 Consequences of losing at the DMV hearing can include a license suspension lasting from four months to a year for a first-time offense, depending on factors such as BAC level and prior offenses.
 A longer suspension or revocation can occur for multiple offenses or refusal to take a chemical test.
-Additionally, you may be eligible for a restricted license, allowing limited driving privileges during the suspension period, but this requires enrolling in DUI education programs and possibly installing an Ignition Interlock Device (IID).
+Additionally, with the help of an experienced DUI lawyer, you may be able to mitigate some of the DMV hearing consequences.
+For instance, you may be eligible for a restricted license, allowing limited driving privileges during the suspension period, but this requires enrolling in DUI education programs and possibly installing an Ignition Interlock Device (IID).

-If you miss the 10-day window to request a hearing, you lose the opportunity to challenge the suspension.
+If you, as the driver, fail to request a hearing and start the DMV DUI process within the 10-day window, you lose the opportunity to challenge the suspension.
 It's important to consult a DUI attorney to handle both the DMV hearing and criminal court proceedings to maximize your chances of retaining your license.
 This administrative process is separate from the criminal court case but can affect your driving status regardless of the criminal case outcome.

 Categories